 You should consider focusing on what attracts fans to your content in the first place.
-For example, if you are a musician, you can advertise that signing up to your site will give access to unreleased songs and original material.
+For example, if you're a musician, you can advertise that signing up to your site will give access to unreleased songs and original material.

 Add More Features

-Once your site is established, you can take advantage of MemberPress' many amazing integrations to add new features to your site.
-Consider things like:
+Once your site is established, you can take advantage of MemberPress' many amazing integrations to add new features.
+Consider business-boosting things like:

 Connecting with your fans is one of the best ways to keep them loyal and invested in your work.
 Whether you create music or art, or you inspire people to change their lives, targeting content to your fans can be incredibly valuable.

-In this guide, we explained how to start a membership website for fans in just six steps:
+In this guide, we explained how to start a MemberPress site for fans following the Patreon membership model in just six steps: